vbatts/tar-split/README.md

 ## Std Version

-The version of golang stdlib `archive/tar` is from go1.4.1, and their master branch around [a9dddb53f](https://github.com/golang/go/tree/a9dddb53f)
+The version of golang stdlib `archive/tar` is from go1.4.1, and their master branch around [a9dddb53f](https://github.com/golang/go/tree/a9dddb53f).
+It is minimally extended to expose the raw bytes of the TAR, rather than just the marshalled headers and file stream.

 ## Design